 The stress response plays havoc with the brain.
 The stress hormone cortisol kills brain cells and leads to cognitive decline.
 Additionally, there are a class of stress steroid hormones called glucocorticoids produced in the adrenal cortex which may save your life when faced with a tiger, but will slowly wreak havoc when too frequently let loose.

-Alongside this, all sorts of other hormonal mischief is taking place, and the end result may be a lack of emotional and psychological stability.
-It starts to make more sense as to why “One in four of us will suffer from mental health issues at some point in our lives”, as the Guardian pointed out in January 2014.
+Alongside this, all sorts of other hormonal mischief are taking place, and the end result may be a lack of emotional and psychological stability.
+It starts to make more sense as to why “One in four of us will suffer from mental health issues at some point in our lives,” as The Guardian pointed out in January 2014.

 All along the way, we are nowhere near achieving our optimum.
 We rarely have as much energy as we could.
 We are far from our best, far too often.